Introducing Tasks in Drawboard Projects: turn every markup into measurable action

 Example: A fire compliance Task links together three affected drawings and the main fire strategy report PDF to keep all the context in one thread.

-• Personal Dashboard – See every Task, Drawing, and Document assigned to you across all your projects.
+Soon, you’ll be able to see every Task, Drawing, and Document assigned to you, across all your projects, in one place.

 Try new Tasks in Drawboard Projects today!